 Informational Writing for 1st Graders – “How To” Writing Prompt Worksheet Bundle

 Do you need informational writing ideas for first graders?
 Do you struggle with how to teach informational writing at the primary level?
-If so, this resource may be the tool you need to guide your students into becoming informational writing superstars!
+If so, this resource may be necessary to guide your students into becoming informational writing superstars!

-Each worksheet included in this resource provides the student with a thought-provoking “How To” question prompt.
-Students will draw the steps needed to complete the process, and use the primary-style writing lines to develop their own piece of quality informational writing.
+Each worksheet in this resource provides the student with a thought-provoking “How To” question prompt.
+Students will draw the steps needed to complete the process and use the primary-style writing lines to develop their own piece of quality informational writing.
 The resource includes engaging informational prompts such as:

 - How to Make a Peanut Butter Sandwich

 - How to Brush Your Teeth

 - How to Build a Snowman

 The resource includes ten worksheets covering ten different how-to informational writing topics for kindergarten, first-grade, and possibly even second-grade students.
 Simply print the sheet you need, and you’re off on the journey to amazing informational writing samples.

 In addition to independent student work time, use this worksheet as an activity for:

 - Formative Assessment